-Mom has shared with me some really fancy recipes, as well as some basic ones.
-There’s nothing wrong with basic.
-When I first talked to her about this foodie adventure she said," Oh, I think it's a great idea!
+When I first talked to my Mom (below) about this foodie adventure she said," Oh, I think it's a great idea!
 I once had a recipe that said, "cook the chicken" but it didn't explain how to do it!!!"
 She has taught me how to make a killer pot roast, stewed okra and tomatoes, salmon croquettes and a delicious "school night" favorite we call, "Hamburger Meat and Rice."

 Then there's my Aunt Darlene who could make the meanest bunch of fried doughnuts ever!
-I loved to go to her house because she’d get up at 5:00 am on Sunday, before hauling four kids to church, and make fried doughnuts!
-That kitchen would be covered in powdered sugar by the time all of us kids got through shaking the brown sack full of fried dough.
 She also made a mean chicken fried steak.
 And mashed potatoes.
 In fact, I never had a meal at her house that wasn't delicious!!!

 Amy and I have been friends for forever.
-I’m not sure when we started hanging out in the kitchen, but we have definitely cooked a meal or two together.
 Her family hails from Mississippi, so her food background is a smidgen different from mine.
-She has some awesome recipes, but I don’t think she really uses them.
-She’s just a natural at inventing foods that complement one another.
 Every time we chat, we end up talking about food.

 Our girls are about ten years apart, and now in the kitchen with us.
 When we get together and cook, which is not often enough for me, we have fun, make messes and make memories!